EnviroDIY/LearnEnviroDIY/_episodes/06-PlatformIO_MonitorSensors.md

 teaching: 0
 exercises: 90
 questions:
-- "How do I check the status of my logger in PlatformIO?
-How do I add sensors to the EnviroDIY Mayfly?"
+- "How do I check the status of my logger in PlatformIO?"
+- "How do I add sensors to the EnviroDIY Mayfly?"
 objectives:
 - "Learn the serial monitor.
 Set real time clock on Mayfly.
 Connect sensor to Mayfly."
 keypoints: